DanWahlin/AzureForDevelopersCourse/Samples/functions/Unzipper/README.md

 1. Add a Blob Storage container named `zipped-files` (leave the default value for security)
 1. Add another Blob Storage container named `unzipped-files` (leave the default value for security)

-## Run the Function in VS Code
+### Run the Function

-### Install and Run the Azure Core Functions Tool with VS Code
+#### Run in VS Code

 1. Install the tools from https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#install-the-azure-functions-core-tools
 1. Open a command window in the `Unzipper` folder and run the following command:

     `func host start`

+### Run in Visual Studio

+1. Press `F5`

+## Upload a .zip File to a Container

+1. Go to the `zipped-files` container in the storage account created above
+1. Upload a .zip file into the container.
+If you don't have one you can use the one found in `Unzipper/zips`
+1. The console should display the status activity of the unzipping process
+1. Once it's done unzipping go to the `unzipped-files` container and note the files there

 #### To Debug